See What We Do for more detail about our professional and reliable import service

-From the time that you purchase a vehicle you should allow on average between 4 to 6 weeks to arrive at Australian Ports, 8 to 11 weeks to the UK, and 4 to 8 weeks to Canada and New Zealand.
+From the time that you purchase a vehicle you should allow on average between 4 to 6 weeks to arrive at Australian Ports.

 There can be exceptions outside these indicative timeframes as the shipping companies may reallocate space preferentially to new vehicles (on which their businesses depend), or adjust schedules depending on weather or other factors.

 Allow 3 to 7 days generally for clearance through Customs and Quarantine, depending on the Port and how busy it is at the time.